-Each season, Mountain Top Arboretum programs new events for children and families.
-From creating fairy terrariums to birds of prey presentations, we offer activities that combine learning with fun.
+Each season, Mountain Top Arboretum hosts programs for children and families.
+From creating fairy terrariums to bird of prey presentations, we offer activities that combine learning and fun.
 Check out this season’s event listing for kid-friendly programs.

 In the Fairy Garden, children use birch bark, moss, stones and other materials to build fairy houses, forts and miniature gardens.
 Forage the Woodland Walk for ideas or bring your own material to help the Fairy Garden grow.

 The West Meadow’s Pond is an easily accessible family favorite place for relaxed reading, dragonfly and butterfly spotting, and of course, tadpole and frog catching.
 Ask us if you would like to borrow a net.
 Please release what you catch.
 A resident snapping turtle patrols the pond, too, so no swimming!